BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-08-04-active-directory-homelab.markdown

  - 16 GB of RAM

 ## VirtualBox
-To host this home lab, we'll use [VirtualBox](https://www.virtualbox.org/) to simulate a real-ish corporate enviromnent.
+To host this home lab, we'll use [VirtualBox](https://www.virtualbox.org/) to simulate a real-ish corporate environment.
 VirtualBox is a virtualization software that can be downloaded from [here](https://www.virtualbox.org/wiki/Downloads).
 VirtualBox is fairly easy to install, but if needed [here](https://www.youtube.com/watch?v=homRENM8KVY) is a youtube tutorial.

 ## Installing Windows 10